SPAG in Year 6

 The information attached below outlines the grammar and punctuation requirements.

-Children will have a specific grammar target that will be worked on each half term.
+Children will be covering all aspects of grammar throughout the year, however, there will be a specific focus each half term.
 These are aspects of grammar that are key to achieve in this year group.